husnjak/IGDB-API-JVM/README.md

   Here are all of the options, this creates a query for you.
 To get a String query from APICalypse just add `.buildQuery()`.

 __NOTE__
 These examples above are only here to show you how to use the "manual" part of the wrapper.
-This wrapper comes with complete functions for each endpoint in the API :) so you dont have to deal with the manual stuff..
+This wrapper comes with complete functions for each endpoint in the API :) so you don't have to deal with the manual stuff..

 There are two functions for each endpoint, one for classes and one for json, for quick access.
-The difference between them is the name see the examples bellow:
+The difference between them is the name see the examples below:
 ```kotlin
 // Example of functions in Kotlin
 IGDBWrapper.games(APICalypse())